 The leaves on a tree may come as a single blade or as a compound with multiple blades on one main steam (called leaflets).

 Are the leaflets in a pair?
 A row?
 Is there a terminal leaflet?
-A terminal leaflet is one that grows at the very end of a twig.
+A terminal leaflet grows at the very end of a twig.

 The size of the leaf will depend on the structure of the leaves on the tree.
 If the tree has multiple leaflets per stem, they tend to be smaller in size.
 As mentioned in the fun fact above, leaves can grow to be as long as 82 feet and as wide as almost 10 feet!